 Considering that the Indian subcontinent boasts 4,671 miles of coastline, it is somewhat surprising that seafood is treated almost as an afterthought in New York’s Indian restaurants.
-Chola, on East 58th Street, appears to be bent on changing that perception.
+Chola, on East 58th Street, appears bent on changing that perception.
 Although the menu embraces many of the more familiar meat, poultry, and vegetarian offerings, the emphasis here is squarely on today’s catch.

 If your experience with Indian dining is limited to one or another of the narrow storefronts that line E. 6th Street, prepare to have that perception altered as well.
 You will find no kitschy felt tapestries of harems, no cheek-to-cheek tables straddling a narrow central aisle.
 Instead you enter to a commodious space.
 One wall is flanked by a cream-colored tufted banquette, the driftwood gray wall above it graced by black-and-white hand-painted photos of Indian artisans plying their trades.
 The opposite wall is mirrored, further opening up the room.
 The lone gesture to Hindu culture, a bronze Ganesha, holds court from a pedestal at the rear.